yj7082126/musubi-tuner/docs/wan.md

 `--blocks_to_swap` is the number of blocks to swap during inference.
 The default value is None (no block swap).
 The maximum value is 39 for 14B model and 29 for 1.3B model.

+`--vae_cache_cpu` enables VAE cache in main memory.
+This reduces VRAM usage slightly but processing is slower.

 Other options are same as `hv_generate_video.py` (some options are not supported, please check the help).

 <details>